tinerci-cli/scripts/README.md

 ### tabinator
 for touchpad gestures, open/close tab, because terminals have other keybindings

+### tmuxinator
+create new tmux session or choose a existing one from fzf

 ### unix
 eyecandy (stolen)

 ### update
 update system

+### usertmp.sh
+create tmp folder in $HOME/.local/tmp/

 ### xfce_caffeine
 having to use a battery symbol on a desktop PC is stupid, two clicks are also stupid, when you can make it one